Łódź Cross-City Line: Łódź Fabryczna – Łódź Widzew

 Historically, this 5.27 km long section was opened in 1865 as a part of the Łódź Factory Railway. - a company established by Karl Wilhelm Scheibler and Jan Bloch.
 The railway allowed Łódź to be served by trains running on the Warsaw–Vienna railway.
-In 1903 Łódź Widzew station was opened, serving both the "factory line" to Łódź Fabryczna and a circular line leading to Łódź Kaliska station, both of which operated on different track gauges.
+In 1903 Łódź Widzew station was opened, serving both the "factory line" to Łódź Fabryczna and a circular line leading to Łódź Kaliska station, which operated on different track gauges.
 The track gauge was unified during World War I. Before World War II a third station - Łódź Niciarniana - was opened.
 The line was electrified in 1954.

 In 2011 the section was closed, as the general reconstruction began.
 The old buildings of Łódź Fabryczna and Niciarniana stations were demolished, tracks were dismantled, and ground works began.
 In 2012 the construction of a cross-city tunnel from Łódź Fabryczna to Łódź Niciarniana stations had begun, along with the construction of new stations.
 These works required replacing a secured level crossing with an underpass for Niciarniana street and replacing the platforms with a new island platform over the underpass.
-On 11th of December 2016 the section was reopened, and is being served by ŁKA commuter trains, Polregio regional trains and PKP Intercity trains.
+On 11 December 2016 the section was reopened, and is being served by ŁKA commuter trains, Polregio regional trains and PKP Intercity trains.